ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 ### Providing a Suitable Database

-CQL is just a compiler, it doesn't know how the code it creates will be provisioned any more than say clang does.
+CQL is just a compiler; it doesn't know how the code it creates will be provisioned any more than, say, clang does.
 It creates functions with predictable signatures so that they can be called from C just as easily as the SQLite API itself, and using the same currency.
 Our new version of `hello` now requires a database handle because it performs database operations.
-Also there are now opportunities for the database operations to fail, and so `hello` now provides a return code.
+Also, there are now opportunities for the database operations to fail, and so `hello` now provides a return code.